Should you dust, clean, or wax your wood furniture? Read my cleaning blog post so that your wood surfaces sparkle like new!

 In collaboration with Amish Furniture Factory.

 To keep wood furniture looking tip top, you’ll need to dust, clean, wax, and polish regularly.
 Which of these cleaning technique you’ll want to use will depend highly on the finish of your piece.

-Keep reading to learn how to clean your wood furniture plus my care tips to keep your surfaces looking their best.
+Keep reading to learn how to clean your wood furniture and care for real wood flooring – plus my tips to keep your surfaces looking their best.